lotanbar/image-stitcher/README.md

 ## Technical Details

-- **Stitching:** Alphabetical order, RGB conversion, white background fill, auto-numbered output with tile range detection
+- **Stitching:** Uses libvips for memory-efficient streaming processing.
+Handles hundreds of 4GB+ images without running out of RAM.
+Alphabetical order, RGB conversion, white background fill, auto-numbered output with tile range detection.
+- **Memory Efficiency:** vips is ~31x more memory efficient than ImageMagick, using streaming instead of loading all images into RAM at once.
 - **Security:** `X-KDE-AuthorizeAction=shell_access` enables shell command execution in KDE

 ## Uninstallation